 We send weekly emails out to all our members with recipes for any new or odd veggies and old beloved ones too.
 The email gives farm updates, tells you what produce you will receive in a given week and a reminder about pick up.
 It will be labeled with which week we are on to keep you updated as to how many pick ups are remaining for the season as well.
 You can also join our facebook group to swap recipes and chat with other CSA members along with farm owners for tips and tricks.

-The share weights are only averages.
-We try to have 9 or more varieties each week, though this may vary from 6-8 in the very cold/late season to up to 14 or so varieties in the warmer part of the season.
+We try to have 9 or more varieties each pick up, though this may vary from 6-8 in the very early/late season to up to 14 or even more types in mid season.

 Where do I pick up my CSA?

 - Stayton on farm pick up 4-7 PM

 - Stayton, Marketplace at the Grove 5:30-6:30 PM